CatLuvrHass/SecureBookingApplication/README.md

 # secureVaxBooking
 A Spring Boot App to facilitate appointment booking, engineered to be secure against common exploits and infiltration techniques.

-Finnian -25% - Forum Component of application

-Jonathan -25% - Booking Component of application

-Hassan -25% - Home page, Graphs Component and style of web application.

-Eugene -25% - Security components of web app and authentication/authorisation

 Notes:

 - Application can be run by running the application class.